 Bankia is the fifth-largest banking group in Spain.
 With customer satisfaction of over 88%, it serves more than 8.1 million people through over 2,300 physical branches and 2,300 ATMs.
 It is the market leader in six regions of the country.
 The company provides retail and business banking, private banking, bancassurance, asset management, online banking and real-estate services.
 Bankia was founded in 2010 with registered office in Valencia and operating headquarters in Madrid.
-The company’s shares are listed on the Madrid stock exchange, with a market capitalization of US$6.1 billion as of August 1, 2019.
+The company’s shares are listed on the Madrid stock exchange.

 KutxaBank is a Spanish bank located in the Basque Autonomous Community.
 It offers current and savings accounts, debit and credit cards, life insurance, auto insurance, pension products, online banking and other services.
 It was formed in 2012 through the merger of Basque financial institutions: Bilbao Bizkaia Kutxa (BBK), Gipuzkoa Donostia Kutxa (Kutxa), and Caja Vital Kutxa.
 As of September 30, 2018, the company reported €58.1 billion in total assets, €42.2 billion in customer loans, and €42.5 billion in customer deposits.

-Unicaja Banco SA, incorporated on December 1, 2011, is one of the top 10 banks in Spain with a leading position in Andalusia and Castilla y León.
-The company has about 1,180 branches and serves 3 million clients nationwide.
-It offers savings accounts, credit cards, personal and commercial loans, mortgages, assets management, pension plans, life and general insurance, investment products, credit transfers, customer collection service, brokerage services, treasury, cash management, mobile and online banking, e-business credit cards, business prepaid cards, SME and business insurance, corporate liability insurance, agricultural financing and more.
-Headquartered in Malaga, Unicaja Banco employs around 6,900 people and is controlled by Fundacion Bancaria Unicaja.
+Unicaja Banco SA, based in Malaga, is one of the top 10 banks in Spain with leading positions in Andalusia and Castilla y León.
+With 1,180 branches and 3 million clients nationwide, it offers savings accounts, credit cards, personal and commercial loans, mortgages, assets management, pension plans, life and general insurance, investments, credit transfers, customer collection and brokerage services, treasury, cash management, mobile and online banking, business prepaid cards, SME insurance, corporate liability insurance, agricultural financing and more.
+Unicaja Banco is controlled by Fundacion Bancaria Unicaja.

 Ibercaja Banco, headquartered in Zaragoza, is the ninth largest banking group in Spain in terms of assets.
 It employs about 5,600 staff and provides a wide array of personal and business banking services to three million customers through over 1,150 branches and 1,475 ATMs across Spain.
 The Bank’s home markets are Aragón (which includes three provinces Huesca, Zaragoza, and Teruel), autonomous community La Rioja, municipality Guadalajara as well as Burgos and Badajoz.
 The Bank’s growth markets are Cataluna, Comunidad Valenciana and Madrid.
-Ibercaja Banco is rated Ba3 by Moody’s, BB+ by Fitch and BB+ by Standard & Poor’s.
+Ibercaja is rated Ba3 by Moody’s and BB+ by Fitch.

 Abanca Corporacion Bancaria SA (formerly NCG Banco which traded as Novagalicia Banco) is a Spanish credit institution founded on September 14, 2011.
 It is headquartered in Betanzos, a municipality in the autonomous community of Galicia, the province of A Coruña.
-Abanca is the country’s tenth largest bank by assets with over 620 local branches (including 502 branches in Galicia), 1 branch in Switzerland and four in Portugal as well as representative offices in France, Germany, the United Kingdom, Venezuela Brazil, Panama and Mexico.
-Abanca Corporación Bancaria operates as a subsidiary of Abanca Holding Financiero S.A. (formerly Banesco Holding Financiero 2 SLU) and employs around 4,700 people.
+Abanca is the country’s tenth largest bank by assets with over 620 local branches (including 502 branches in Galicia), 1 branch in Switzerland and four in Portugal as well as representative offices in France, Germany, the UK, Venezuela, Brazil, Panama and Mexico.
+Abanca Corporación Bancaria operates as a subsidiary of Abanca Holding Financiero S.A. (formerly Banesco Holding Financiero 2 SLU).